marcus0x62/utils/README.md

   Passing the option --in-order will show a table of values from 32 - 126 in order.
 Passing no arguments will show the same range of characters grouped by type.

+* [muttiml](muttiml) -- HTML Mail helper for Mutt.
+This is a small Python script that expects to receive an email message on stdin, extracts the HTML message body, and performs some minimal processing to improve message appearance.
+Finally, it saves the message to a temp file and instructs Safari to open the message.

 * [vcflint](vcflint) -- Virtual Contact Format normalizer and deduplicator.
   My contacts database was overrun with duplicates and weird metadata artifacts